CliqueOfficial/linea-attestations-registry/README.md

 ![Linea Attestation Layer Image](./docs/lal.png)
 ![Linea Attestation Layer Image](./docs/diagram-2.png)

+Following this architecture, any user can:
+1. create or chose a schema from the schema registry.
+1. create or chose one or many modules from the modules registry and combine them within an attestor.
+3. register the attestor to the attestors registry.
+4. anyone can now attest attestations through the attestor with logic validation from the modules.

 ### Master Registry

 This registry serves as a repository for all attestation instances.
 Its primary role is to: